omnideconv/deconvExplorer/README.md

 DeconvExplorer(bulkExpressionData, SingleCellData, CellTypeAnnotations, BatchIDs)
 ```

-The Following formats are allowed for upload:
+The Following formats are allowed for uploading data:
 - here
 - will
 - be
 - a
 - list

-For more information about DeconvExplorer and omniDeconv please visit https://github.com/omnideconv
+For more information about DeconvExplorer and omnideconv please visit https://github.com/omnideconv